JaminHLO/jaan-event-manager/README.md

 ## Description

 This application is a full-stack sports club management solution.
 It is built with Javascript, React, and GraphQL with a MongoDB backend.
-It uses the following libraries: apollo-server-express, express, axios, bcrypt, graphql, mongoose, stripe, dotenv, dayjs, node-fetch, and react.
+It uses the following libraries: apollo-server-express, express, axios, bcrypt, graphql, mongoose, stripe, dotenv, dayjs, node-fetch, react-calendar, @react-google-maps/api, and react.
+API access to Stripe and GoogleMaps has also proven invaluable.

 Sports Connect offers users access to registered Clubs and Events in their area of interest. <br>
-- Clubs: users may search, create, edit, or purchase access to clubs. <br>
+- Clubs: users may search, create, edit, or purchase access to clubs.
+Club owners may post and edit notifications to club members. <br>
-- Events: users  will be able to check their rental unit details, submit maintenance tickets to their landlord, and communicate with them through a messaging system.
+- Events: users may search events and join if they are members of the event's club.
+Club owners may create and edit events.

 ## Table of Contents